Assessment - Foundations Curriculum FAQ

 LEARNER CHART: Who has access to the learner chart?

-The Foundations Director, Preclerkship Director, Student Assessment Director, Course Directors, and the Student Progress Coordinator have access to the learner chart.
+The Foundations Director, Preclerkship Director, Student Assessment Director, Course Directors, Student Progress Coordinator, Student Progress Committee members have access to the learner chart.
 Also, the Academy Scholars that are assigned to the student will have access to the learner chart.
 Find out more about the Learner Chart here.

 To access the learner chart, please follow this link: http://learnerchart.med.utoronto.ca/